-Ohio Court of Common Pleas trial rates fall below those figures.
-As shown in Figure 3, the trial rate for civil cases heard in the common pleas, general division courts in 2017 was 1 percent and 2 percent for criminal cases.
-When viewed over the last 10 years, the rates of civil and criminal cases proceeding to trial have steadily declined since 2009.
+Ohio's general division common pleas trial rates fall below those figures.
+As shown in Figure 3, the trial rate for civil cases heard in the common pleas, general division courts in 2018 was 1 percent and 2.2 percent for criminal cases.
+Since 2009, the rates of cases proceeding to trial steadily declined, with the notable exception of a slight uptick in the 2018 criminal trial rate.